Shumway82/Binary-Classification/README.md

-# Deevio Data Scientist Hiring Challenge
+# Data Scientist - Challenge

 ## Introduction
 Modern manufacturing processes have a high degree of automation and at the same time high